woojiahao/java-spotify-wrapper/README.md

 > TODO: Create a code of conduct + contributing guide

 ## License
-java-spotify-wrapper is licensed under the MIT license, more about that can be found [here.](https://opensource.org/licenses/MIT)
+Simple to use java-spotify-wrapper is licensed under the MIT license, more about that can be found [here.](https://opensource.org/licenses/MIT)